SAP/ui5-webcomponents/README.md

 ```

 ## Configure
 UI5 Web Components have built-in internationalization and globalization support.
-Language, compact/cozy switch, date/time settings and theme can be changed with parameters.
+Language, content density switch, date/time settings and theme can be changed with parameters.

 To provide configuration settings, create a ```script``` tag having ```data-ui5-config``` and ```type="application/json"```: